Low Testosterone Overview

-Nowadays, there have been much wider variety of treatment options that lead to the question “Which treatment is best for me?”
+Nowadays, there have been a much wider variety of treatment options that lead to the question “Which treatment is best for me?”

-Generally, gel absorption rate is quicker than patches, however there is great variability in absorption from one person to another and early blood test are needed to assess and adjust dosage to attain a great testosterone concentration.
+Generally, gel absorption rate is quicker than patches, however, there is great variability in absorption from one person to another and early blood test are needed to assess and adjust dosage to attain a great testosterone concentration.

 Gel should be applied the prescribed amount daily and rubbed into the skin of the upper arms and shoulders.
 It’s highly recommended to wash your hands thoroughly after applying a gel and to cover the treated area with clothing or cotton to prevent exposing others to testosterone.
 This treatment is quite expensive considering the high cost per gel.
 Possible side effects: skin irritation.

 Testosterone is injected via intramuscular or into a buttock or thigh once every 7 to 14 days, either at home or in your doctor’s office.
 Usual dosage is 50-400 mg of testosterone cypionate or testosterone enanthate.

 You place oral lozenge testosterone supplement between your gums and upper lips for at least twice a day.
 The amount of testosterone in the lozenge is gradually absorbed through the skin and into the bloodstream.

 A patch that contains testosterone releases small quantities of the hormone into the skin.
 Testosterone patch is applied to the back, stomach, thigh, or upper arm once every 24 hours.
 Women and children should avoid coming into contact with the patch as it may cause hair growth and other male characteristics.
 A major disadvantage is that patches can cause skin irritation and sometimes may fall off.